Michael Monson, Chair – Altarum

 Nora Super, Secretary – NS Ideas, LLC

-Nora Super is the CEO of NS Ideas, LLC, a boutique consulting firm she leads together with her husband, health economist, Len Nichols.
-Nora is an internationally recognized thought leader on healthy longevity and the economic and social impact of global population aging.
-She is a well-known expert and prolific writer on health, long-term care, and retirement public policy.
-In 2022, Nora was named one of Forbes’ 50 over 50 women making an impact.
+Nora Super is an internationally recognized thought leader on healthy longevity and the economic and social impact of global population aging.
+In 2022, Nora was named one of Forbes’ 50 over 50 women making an impact for her groundbreaking work on dementia care.

 » Read more

-Nora provides strategic advice to leaders in the aging field, including the US Department of Health and Human Services, The John A. Hartford Foundation, the BOLD Public Health Center of Excellence on Early Detection of Dementia, and the Long-Term Quality Alliance.
-Nora is also an expert facilitator of major events and convenings, with proven skill in producing meaningful outcomes and actionable recommendations.
-She also is a dynamic motivational speaker, with a passion for mental health advocacy and improving the lives of older adults and their families.
+In addition, Nora is the CEO of NS Ideas, LLC, a boutique consulting firm she leads together with her husband, health economist, Len Nichols.
+Together, they provide strategic advice to leaders in the health, social services, and aging field.
+Nora is an expert facilitator of major events and convenings, with proven skill in producing meaningful outcomes and actionable recommendations.
+She is also a dynamic motivational speaker, with a passion for mental health advocacy and improving the lives of older adults and their families.

 » Collapse